tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * Though these cryptographic algorithms and techniques are founded on mathematics, it is not required to understand the algorithms themselves to learn how they generally operate.

-* This is not designed to teach someone how the algorithms and math works, only to be able to navigate the blockchain industry and to understand basic security.
+* Today's lesson is not designed to teach someone how the math and algorithms work, the goal is to allow students to be able to navigate the blockchain industry and to understand basic security.

 ### Slideshow and Time Tracker